TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 3/Ephesians 3.11.md

 ---

-according to the eternal purpose which he purposed in Christ Jesus our Lord:
+according to the eternal purpose which he purposed in Christ Jesus our Lord;